tomtomtong/comfyTrade/TRIGGER_NODES.md

 ## Overview

-Trigger nodes are special nodes that initiate the execution of your trading strategy flow.
-They have no inputs and provide a trigger output that can be connected to other nodes to start the execution chain.
+All nodes in the system now use trigger inputs and trigger outputs to create execution flows.
+This simplified approach ensures that all nodes can be connected in a consistent manner, creating clear execution chains for your trading strategies.

 ## Node Types